giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-aws/index.md

 ## How does cluster creation work now?

-Starting from version 10.0.0, Giant Swarm introduced a feature to create multiple [node pools](https://docs.giantswarm.io/basics/nodepools/) on AWS.
+Starting from version 10.0.0 on AWS, Giant Swarm introduced a feature to create multiple [node pools](https://docs.giantswarm.io/basics/nodepools/) on AWS.
 Alongside node pools support, a new API version for cluster management was released.

 All the tenant clusters, created with release version 10.x.x+, are managed as [Cluster API](https://github.com/kubernetes-sigs/cluster-api) [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) in the Control Plane.